RosboneMako/MakoIR/README.md

 STRINGS IN A VST
 When the VST standard was created, strings were not added.
 A DAWs access is mainly for changing parameters.
 There are no use cases where the DAW would ever adjust a string.
 This creates a problem for dealing with IRs.
 Because IRs are files.
-Files have file paths that need to be sotred.
+Files have file paths that need to be stored.
 We cant save paths natively in the VST/DAW interface.

 To get around this issue, this program has its own PRESET storage code.
 And it has code that loads/saves the last used IRs.
 The last used IRs are loaded when the program starts.